BradFitz66/BradFitz66.github.io/content/blog/my-first-blog/index.md

 ## Red Grove Academy
 Red Grove Academy was my first actual attempt at a solo game project in Unity.
 It was to be an adventure game set in a boarding school with the story revolving around a mystery within the school.
 I first started it in 2018 during my time at Southampton City College doing the Game Design course.

-The game went through *MANY* revisions.
+The game went through many revisions.
 From complete overhauls, to different school designs, to different character designs, to different story ideas, e.t.c.
 The game also evolved as I did as a developer.
 As I became more competent as a programmer, understood how to properly utilize design patterns like observer, singleton, chain-of-responsibility, the game got these incorporated into it's codebase to create a pretty modular codebase that I still use parts of in other projects today (such as a custom game event manager).

 Unfortunately, as I spent more time in this project, the more it became obvious to me I didn't have the skills as a solo developer to pull it off.
 While the programming side of the game (gameplay systems, etc) was pretty much set in concrete and complete, I still had to: